SoftStackFactory/typescript-imports/example-import/README.md

 ## Step Two

-Typescript code cannot be run on our the browser we it must be converted before we run it.
+Typescript code cannot be run in the browser directly, so it must be converted before we run it.
 The act of converting our code is called compiling / transpiling.

 ### Compliling
    You going to be writing code in typescript in these challenges and your typescript will then be converted into valid javascript.
 This process is called **compiling**.
 In compiling we are simply taking text or code from one language and converting it into another.
 This is just like **translating** from one languge to another, german to english.